turistu/odds-n-ends/firefox/pastejack.md

 cannot just append a CR or LF to the payload and be done, it's the user who has to press ENTER for it to run.

 However, workarounds exist.
+As [noticed by David Leadbeater][ctrl-c], in the default configurations of some terminals like xterm, just inserting a `^C` in the payload is enough to bypass the bracketed-paste mode of shells like bash, zsh or fish:

+        writeXPrimary('\u0003;touch ~/LOL-' + Date.now() / 1000 +'\r')

-For instance, some terminals like mlterm don't filter out the pasted data, and you can terminate the pasting mode early on by inserting a `\e[201~` in the payload.
+Other terminals like mlterm don't filter out the pasted data at all, and you can terminate the pasting mode early on with a `\e[201~` escape.

-For bash, you can take advantage of some quirks in the readline library to turn off the highlighting and make the payload invisible to the user.
+For bash, you can take also advantage of some quirks in the readline library to turn off the highlighting and make the payload invisible to the user.
 E.g. ([live example here][bash-pastejack]):